ttt-fifo/conftl/README.md

 * Arbitrary Python code is possible to be executed by the current templating language.
 I would advice against giving opportunity to the end-users to write template code, unless you know what you are doing.
 Multiple attack vectors could be used by a malicious end-user who has the possibility to execute arbitrary Python code.
 See [security_considerations.txt](https://github.com/ttt-fifo/conftl/blob/master/docs/security_considerations.txt)

-* In case you want to template a HTML output, you would be better off using other templating languages:
+* In case you want to template some HTML output, you would be better off using other templating languages:

 web2py's templating language called [yatl](https://github.com/web2py/yatl).